Kongstad/Kongstad/README.md

 # Welcome
 Hi, my name is Peter, thanks for stopping by my portfolie!
 Here you will find projects from my university time and all the new projects I have been working on lately
-* Degree: Bachelor and Masters in Geoscience
+* Education: Bachelor and Masters degrees in Geoscience
-* Last job: Geophysicist for 3.5 years at Qeye
+* Previous job: Geophysicist for 3.5 years at Qeye
 * Nationality: Danish

 ## Skillset and interests: